 Welcome to the world of Pern.
-It is a world strikingly similar to Earth in many ways.
+It is a world strikingly similar to medieval Earth in many ways.
 It is also home to strangely beautiful avians, deadly alien predators, and of course… dragons.

 Pern is the third planet of its solar system.
 It has three continents.
 The southern continent counts for over half the landmass, the slightly smaller northern continent is similar in size to Eurasia, and a small, isolated landmass is located the other side of the world.

-A Pernese year or “Turn” is 362 days long, with a “leap Turn” every six years with an extra day.
+A Pernese year or “Turn” is 362 days long, with a “leap Turn” every six years adding an extra day.
 There are 12 months of 30 days, with two days of “Turnover” at the end filled with celebrations.
 The months have numbers instead of names and are simply called First, Second, and so forth.
 Winter solstice takes place on 1.1, Spring Equinox on 4.1; Summer Solstice on 7.1; and Autumn Equinox on 10.1.